Lissy93/as93/.github/README.md

 ---

 ## Configuring
-All user-related settings goes in the `config.ts` file.
+All user-related settings goes in the [`config.ts`](https://github.com/Lissy93/as93/blob/main/src/config.ts) file.
+Add your username there, and optionally add any other details to augment repo listings with custom meta.
 Other than that, the only other thing you need is a GitHub API key in `GITHUB_TOKEN` env var (to avoid being limited while fetching repos)

 ---